Anne Kirkpatrick (police officer)

-Anne Kirkpatrick (born 1959) is an American law enforcement officer, the former Chief of the Spokane Police Department and the first woman to head the Oakland Police Department.
+Anne Kirkpatrick (born 1959) is an American law enforcement officer and the current superintendent of the New Orleans Police Department.
+Prior to New Orleans, she was the former chief of the Spokane Police Department and the first woman to head the Oakland Police Department.

 Early life and education

-Kirkpatrick is from Memphis, Tennessee, where she graduated in 1977 from Hutchison School and earned a master's degree in counseling psychology from the University of Memphis; she later studied at Seattle University School of Law.
+Kirkpatrick is from Memphis, Tennessee, where she graduated in 1977 from Hutchison School, a private, independent college preparatory day school for girls located in Memphis.
+She earned a Bachelor of Arts degree in Business Administration from King College in 1982, and a Master of Science degree in Counseling from the Memphis State University in 1984.
+She earned a Juris Doctor at Seattle University School of Law in 1989.

 Career

 Kirkpatrick began her career in law enforcement with the Memphis Police Department, and in Washington State was a police officer in Redmond and then a college instructor in criminal justice.
 She later served as Chief of Police for five years each in Ellensburg, Federal Way, and finally Spokane, from which position she retired in 2012 to become a leadership instructor for the FBI.
 She was also Chief Deputy of the King County Sheriff's Office for two years.
 In 2016 she was one of three finalists to become Superintendent of the Chicago Police Department; Mayor Rahm Emanuel subsequently appointed her Chief of the department's Bureau of Professional Standards.